Can You Increase Child Support Payments in Florida?

 A common example of a substantial change in circumstances is that the child’s needs have increased.
 For example, a child may have incurred unexpected medical expenses, or more support may be needed for the child’s education.
 Increases in the overall cost-of-living can also result in a need for additional support.

 When the income of the person paying child support increases, that can also constitute a substantial change of circumstances that could warrant a modification.
 This is because the family courts consider it in the child’s best interest to live the best life possible.
 If a parent can provide more for their child, the courts have determined that they should do so.
 The courts usually determine that any increase in income of ten percent or more is sufficient for a modification.
+And Florida law stipulates that to qualify for a modification, the change in circumstances should result in at least a 15% or $50 difference (whichever is greater) between the existing and recalculated support amounts.

 Source: